 Sand and Snow uses affiliate links to give to great deals and savings for products we endorse and support.
 Yes, we also may receive a small commission, too.

-Get Your Tickets Early and Save
+Get Your Tickets Early and Save Money

-The Party lasts from 7pm to Midnight – or Does it?
+The Party Lasts from 7pm to Midnight – or Does it?

 Yes, tickets for Mickey’s Not-So-Scary Halloween Party (MNSSHP) tell you that the party is from 7pm to midnight.
 While that’s five hours to get your fun on, you can add three hours to the beginning of the ticket.
 Magic Kingdom turnstiles will start taking tickets beginning at 4pm, giving you three hours to eat, take photos, even hop on a few rides.